miguel5612/MQSensorsLib/README.md

 ### Installing

-Clone this repositry into your desktop machine
+Clone this repository into your desktop machine

 ```
 git clone https://github.com/miguel5612/MQSensorsLib